Xterra ERG220 Rower Review

 Consumer Reviews

 Most of the people who reviewed the Xterra ERG220 agree that it’s a great budget model.
-It’s user-friendly, provides smooth resistance, is comfortable, and, of course, retails at a great price tag.
+It’s comfortable, user-friendly, and provides smooth resistance.

 Budget rowers tend to perform well overall, and if you’re okay with a few flaws, you’ll find they deliver a solid workout at a much lower price than the top-of-the-line models or commercial rowers usually found in gyms.

-My research has me convinced that the Xterra ERG220 is at the higher end of the budget model spectrum in terms of reliability and durability.
-The problems mentioned by consumers were typically easy to replace or repair, or just par for the course with lower-cost models.
+IMO, the Xterra ERG220 is at the higher end of the budget model spectrum in terms of reliability and durability.
+For the most part, the problems mentioned are par for the course with lower-cost models.

 Check out more Xterra ERG220 Rower Reviews here.